tlevn22/GitLab/answers.md

 ```
 git checkout test
 git merge top_N

 ```
+The function will change from top_5 to top_N in test

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?